dkillinger/renpy-line-brkr/README.md

     pos(0.25,0.5)
 pause
 ```
-To render this:
+Which will render like this:

 ![Text-Displayable](images/Text-Displayable-4.png)

 In *microseconds*.

-If this is interesting

 <br/>